-- When §12s is selected: - First, the self-timer lamp lights up for approximately 10 seconds, then it blinks for approximately 2 seconds and the picture is taken. - When (5)2s is selected : - The self-timer lamp blinks for approximately 2 seconds, and then the picture is taken. - To cancel the activated self-timer, press the 1⁄4/₺/□ button.
+- · A picture is taken. - When (5)12s is selected:

+First, the self-timer lamp lights up for approximately 10 seconds, then it blinks for approximately 2 seconds and the picture is taken.

+When (5)2s is selected:

+The self-timer lamp blinks for approximately 2 seconds, then the picture is taken.

+To cancel the activated self-timer, press the 1⁄4/√)/□ button.

-Do not press the shutter button while standing in front of the camera; this could result in the subject being out of focus since focusing is performed when the shutter button is pressed halfway.
+· Do not press the shutter button while standing in front of the camera; this could result in the subject being out of focus since focusing is performed when the shutter button is pressed halfway.